 While US pension funds are increasing the share of private equity in their portfolios, European funds remain more cautious, despite growing interest in this asset class.
 This disparity raises questions about the evolution of European pension systems, which are still hampered by a number of obstacles.

 Despite these contrasts, the outlook for private equity in Europe remains promising, marked by the desire to encourage alternative investments.
 This is evidenced by the emergence of a European framework for long-term capital investments, the ELTIF (European Long-Term Investment Funds).
-In France, this trend is also benefiting from recent regulatory developments, such as the successive pension reforms that are paving the way for closer alignment with US practices.
+In France, the current environment is also benefiting from recent regulatory developments, such as the successive pension reforms that are paving the way for closer alignment with US practices.

 Wider adoption of private equity in Europe still requires a change in investment culture and greater awareness on the part of both investors and fund managers.
 In this way, Europe will be able to take full advantage of the potential of private equity, while integrating the specific features of its retirement model and guaranteeing its stability.